-The boundary-scan register (BSR) is 44 bits long.
-It contains one boundary-scan cell (BSC) for each normal-function input pin, one BSC for each normal-function I/O pin (one single cell for both input data and output data), and one BSC for each of the internally decoded output-enable signals (10EA, 20EA, 10EB, 20EB).
-The BSR is used 1) to store test data that is to be applied externally to the device output pins, and/or 2) to capture data that appears internally at the outputs of the normal on-chip logic and/or externally at the device input pins.
+The boundary-scan register (BSR) is 38 bits long.
+It contains one boundary-scan cell (BSC) for each normal-function input pin and two BSCs for each normal-function I/O pin (one for input data and one for output data).
+The BSR is used 1) to store test data that is to be applied internally to the inputs of the normal on-chip logic and/or externally to the device output pins, and/or 2) to capture data that appears internally at the outputs of the normal on-chip logic and/or externally at the device input pins.

 The source of data to be captured into the BSR during Capture-DR is determined by the current instruction.
 The contents of the BSR can change during Run-Test/Idle as determined by the current instruction.
-At power up or in Test-Logic-Reset, BSCs 43-40 are reset to logic 0, ensuring that these cells, which contol A-port and B-port outputs, are set to benign values (i.e., if test mode were invoked, the outputs would be at the high-impedance state).
-Reset values of other BSCs should be considered indeterminate.
+At power up or in Test-Logic-Reset, the value of each BSC is reset to logic 0 except BSCs 37-36, which are reset to logic 1.